Binary Mechanisms under Privacy-Preserving Noise: Implementation under Noise

-We say a SCF $f:\{-1,+1\}^n\to \{0,1\}$ is Bayes-Nash implementable (resp. dominant strategy implementable) if there exist transfer rules $t_i:\{-1,+1\}^n\to \BR$ for $i\in [n]$, that make the mechanism $(f,t)$ Bayes-Nash implementable (resp. dominant strategy implementable). \begin{remark} Since the Bayes-Nash implementability is a weaker notion, henceforth, whenever we point to the implementability (without an explicit reference to its sense) we mean the Bayes-Nash notion. \end{remark} We now present a \textit{revenue equivalence} type result for implementable SCFs in the current Boolean environment. \begin{proposition} A social choice function $f:\{-1,+1\}^n\to \{0,1\}$ is Bayes-Nash implementable (resp. dominant strategy implementable) iff it satisfies marginal monotonicity (resp. monotonicity).
+We say a SCF $f:\{-1,+1\}^n\to \{0,1\}$ is Bayes-Nash implementable if there exist transfer rules $t_i:\{-1,+1\}^n\to \BR$ for $i\in [n]$, that make the mechanism $(f,t)$ Bayes-Nash implementable.
+We now present a \textit{revenue equivalence} type result for implementable SCFs in the current Boolean environment. \begin{proposition}[Revenue equivalence] A social choice function $f:\{-1,+1\}^n\to \{0,1\}$ is Bayes-Nash implementable if and only if it satisfies marginal monotonicity.
 In addition, the maximum expected revenue that the planner can raise from implementing $f$ is

-where the expectation is taken w.r.t. the uniform measure on $\{-1,+1\}^n$. \end{proposition} Therefore, for every implementable SCF the expected revenue \textit{falls} as the noise level \textit{increases}.
-We explore the response of the expected social surplus to the noise level as we introduce further tools in the upcoming analysis.
-Finally, the above revenue equivalence representation implies the following result. \begin{corollary} In the space of all implementable Boolean SCFs, the majority rule \textit{asymptotically} extracts the maximum expected revenue, where
+\end{proposition} Therefore, by marginal monotonicity of an implementable SCF, the first expectation term above is always non-negative, and hence the expected revenue becomes a linearly \textit{decreasing} function in noise.
+We explore the response of the expected social surplus to the noise level as we introduce further tools in the next section.
+Finally, the above revenue equivalence representation implies the following result. \begin{corollary}[Maximum expected revenue] In the space of all implementable Boolean SCFs, the majority rule asymptotically extracts the maximum expected revenue, where

 To see this, note that $\mathsf{R}_\delta[f]$ is linear in $f$, thus the following linear threshold function maximizes the expected revenue: